Wilkes-Barre Township, Pennsylvania: Founding

-In 1753, the Susquehanna Company was formed in Connecticut for settling the Wyoming Valley (in modern-day Pennsylvania).
+In 1753, the Susquehanna Company was formed in Connecticut for settling the Wyoming Valley in present-day Pennsylvania.
 Connecticut succeeded in purchasing the land from the Native Americans; however, Pennsylvania already claimed the valley through a purchase they made in 1736.
 In 1762, roughly two hundred Connecticut settlers (Yankees) established a settlement near Mill Creek.
 They planted wheat and constructed log cabins.
 They returned to New England for the winter.

 Massacre of 1763

 The Connecticut settlers returned in the spring of 1763 with their families.
-A party of Iroquois also visited the area with the dual purpose of inciting the Delaware and killing Teedyuscung, a local Delaware chief.
+A party of Iroquois also visited the area with the dual purpose of inciting the Lenape and killing Teedyuscung, a local Delaware chief.
 On April 19, 1763, the residence of the chief and twenty others around it were set ablaze.
 Teedyuscung, under the influence of liquor, perished in the inferno.
 This was revenge for the death of an Iroquois warrior in 1758.
 The Iroquois allowed for the Delaware to believe that this atrocity was committed by the settlers.
 As a result, the Delaware attacked the colonists on October 15, 1763.
 Thirty settlers were killed, and several others were taken prisoner.
 Those who managed to escape fled back to New England.
 The Delaware then burned what was left of the Yankee settlement.

 Pennamite–Yankee Wars

-In 1769, the Connecticut settlers (Yankees) returned to the Wyoming Valley.
-Five townships were established by Connecticut.
+In 1769, during the colonial era, the Connecticut settlers (Yankees) returned to Wyoming Valley.
+Five townships were established by Connecticut Colony.
 Each one was five square miles and divided amongst forty settlers.
-Wilkes-Barre Township named in honor of John Wilkes and Isaac Barré was one of the original townships.
+Wilkes-Barre Township, named in honor of John Wilkes and Isaac Barré, was one of the original townships.
 Pennsylvanians (Pennamites) also arrived in the valley that same year.

 The Connecticut settlers established Fort Durkee, which was named in honor of their leader (Colonel Durkee).
 This was immediately followed by a series of skirmishes between the Pennsylvanians and Connecticut settlers.
 The land changed hands several times between the two groups.
 Finally, after many years of fighting, the land was granted to Pennsylvania.